vedikarotti/chat-web-app/README.md

 Build the App
 Compile the React frontend:

+## Note no need to run the frontend and backend separately

+## Please go to main folder and run the following command

 npm run build
 Start the App
-Run the Node.js server:

-npm start
-Deployment
-This application is deployed on Render.
-You can visit the deployed application at chat-app-deploy-s7rb.onrender.com.

-How to Use
+## How to Use

 Sign Up: Create an account using a valid email address.
 Log In: Access your account by logging in.
 Chat: Start a conversation with friends who are also registered users.